 Avoid the line!Print your ticketsat home.

-There are 5 red-eyed tree frogs of unknown sex on exhibit.
-They are the descendants of 6 original frogs which arrived from the Fresno Chaffee Zoo in California on April 28, 2011.
+There are three red-eyed tree frogs of unknown sex on exhibit.
+They are the descendants of six original frogs, which arrived from the Fresno Chaffee Zoo in California on April 28, 2011.

 Look carefully at the glass - you will most likely see one or two frogs pressed flat against it.
 All the lively colors will be hidden from view, as they rely on their camouflaged, green appearance when resting.